 Rarely do we get the opportunity to prepare for grieving the loss of someone special from our life.
 Even when we know it is coming, the inevitable feeling of loss still hits us hard when the day finally arrives.
 For many of us, even years later, we are still deeply grieving the loss of a loved one.

-Loss is felt differently in everyone.
-However, the holding of that loss is relatively the same in us all.
+Loss is felt differently by everyone.
+However, the holding of that loss is relatively the same for us all.
 When we hold loss, deep within our heart for extended periods, our heart struggles to continue due to the heaviness of the sorrow, that is weighing us down.

 Would your loved one want you to hold your sorrow heavy in your heart?
 If they could tell you, would they want you to move forward in your life, and enjoy happiness?
 Would they wish for you to find new love?